Today we’re going to explore one of the best teaching methods for safety training: eLearning.

 Even though it’s a much newer form of education, eLearning has taken the training and education market by storm.
-So much so, a massive 98% of companies plan to use eLearning training methods by 2020.
+So much so, a massive 93% of companies plan to implement eLearning training methods in the near future.

 Arguably, blended learning is the best of both worlds.
 Sometimes referred to as hybrid learning, blended learning combines classroom instruction, apps, webinars, and eLearning for a well-rounded, progressive learning structure.

 Will Davies, Marketing Manager at interactive eLearning content provider iHASCO says:

 "Employers shouldn't always necessarily use eLearning for training.
 Sometimes, blended training is the best approach.
 However, eLearning is rapidly becoming more popular with employers as a cost-effective and time efficient training approach."